iden3/go-backup/filecrypt/README.md

 into a file.
 It adds enough information in a header to be able to decrypt it at a later time.

-A filecrypt block includes a  Key Header, a Encryption header, and a sequence of payload blocks.
+A filecrypt object includes a  Digest Header, Key Header, a Encryption header, and a sequence of payload blocks.
 There may be multiple filecrypt blocks with different encryption options.
 Typically, a filecrypt block includes a single data structure.
 Multiple filecrypt blocks can be appended toguether to encrypt several data structures with different Encryption Headers.

-Both Key Header and Encryption Header are always unencrypted.
+All headers  are always unencrypted.
 Payload blocks may or may not be encryted.

 **NOTE** Before using filecrypt, you should call *gob.Register()* function to register the data strcutre you want to backup